89luca89/distrobox/README.md

 ## But what is a distrobox?

 Distrobox is a tool for Linux operating systems, which allows the use of containerized command line environments.
-It is built on top of Podman and other standard container technologies from OCI.
+It is built on top of **podman** and other standard container technologies from OCI.

-The intention is to provide a mutable environment on a host where the filesystem is immutable (like Suse's MicroOS, Fedora Silverblue, Endless OS or SteamOS3) or where the user doesn't have privileges to modify the host (non-sudo users for example)
+The intention is to provide a mutable environment on a host where the file-system is immutable (like Suse's MicroOS, Fedora Silverblue, Endless OS or SteamOS3) or where the user doesn't have privileges to modify the host (non-sudo users for example)

 So even if you're not a sudoer or your distro doesn't have access to a traditional package manager, you will still be able to perform your `apt/dnf/pacman/pkg/zypper` shenanigans.

 The distrobox environment is based on an OCI image.
-This image is used to create a distrobox container that seamlessly integrates with the rest of the operating system by providing access to the user's home directory, the Wayland and X11 sockets, networking, removable devices (like USB sticks), systemd journal, SSH agent, D-Bus, ulimits, /dev and the udev database, etc..
+This image is used to create a container that seamlessly integrates with the rest of the operating system by providing access to the user's home directory, the Wayland and X11 sockets, networking, removable devices (like USB sticks), systemd journal, SSH agent, D-Bus, ulimits, /dev and the udev database, etc..

 # Aims

 This project aims to bring any distro userland to any other distro supporting podman.
 It has been written in posix sh to be as portable as possible and not have problems with glibc compatibility or versions.

 It also aims to enter the container as fast as possible, every millisecond adds up if you use the it as your default environment for your terminal: